b3nj5m1n/xdg-ninja/README.md

 When it encounters a file it knows about, it will tell you whether it's possible to move this file to an appropriate location, and how to do it.

+Currently, a subset of the [arch wiki page on XDG_BASE_DIR](https://wiki.archlinux.org/title/XDG_Base_Directory) is implemented as configurations.

 ## Configuration

 The configuration is done in the _programs/_ directory.